synfonia-llc/typescript-7-skill/README.md

 ## License

 Original skill prose and scripts: **MIT**.
 Microsoft TypeScript files, blogs, and the VSIX remain under their own licenses (Apache-2.0 for the compiler libs).
-This skill does **not** vendor those sources.

 Pin and primary sources: [references/sources.md](references/sources.md).